Request Free Consultation Today

-The usage of veneers are not only limited to beautification but rather, they are a solution for a number of oral issues.
+The usage of veneers is not only limited to beautification but rather, they are a solution for a number of oral issues.
 Some of them are as follows:

 - Stained or Discoloured teeth: At times, when the teeth are subjected to different colored foods, they start staining.
 In simple cases, proper brushing and teeth whitening methods are suggested but in complicated ones, veneers become the best option to restore the aesthetics of the smile.

-- Damaged or Chipped teeth: Any accidental blow or fall may crack, fracture or chip a tooth.
-Rather than going for expensive prosthetic treatments, veneers are a more liable option for the restoration of the damaged tooth's former strength, functionality, and shape.
+- Damaged or Chipped teeth: Any accidental blow or fall may crack, fracture, or chip a tooth.
+Rather than going for expensive prosthetic treatments, veneers are a more viable option for the restoration of the damaged tooth's former strength, functionality, and shape.

 - Misshapen teeth: Some teeth remain naturally out of shape, spoiling one’s smile altogether.
 Veneers rectify such issues with the teeth contours.

 - Misaligned teeth: Sometimes, when a tooth goes missing or in case of a wide dental arch, the remaining teeth tend to shift from their former position, thereby upsetting the alignment.
 The excessive gap between adjacent teeth can be eliminated using veneers on the frontal surfaces of teeth.

 - Worn out teeth: Bruxism and grinding of teeth are the reasons for worn-out teeth.
 The enamel gets eroded and the dentin becomes exposed, which leads to shorter, dull-looking teeth and hypersensitivity.
 The length of such teeth can be restored using veneers.